morikatron/toio-sdk-for-unity/docs_EN/build_android.md

 ## Check Android Build Support in Unity

-If you didn't add the Android Build Support module when you installed Unity, open Unity Hub, go to the Install tab, and add Android Build Support from the Add Module menu in the upper right corner of the appropriate version.
+If you didn't add the Android Build Support module when you installed Unity, open Unity Hub, go to the [Installs] tab, and add Android Build Support from the [Add Modules] menu in the upper right corner of the appropriate version.

 <img width=500 src="res/build_android/1.png">